dojo/widgets/docs/V7-Migration-Guide.md

 	- replaced by `focusable: boolean`.
 	- determines if the List can be focused and capture key press events
 - `onActiveIndexChange`
-	- only recieved the index of the item requesting to be made active
+	- only received the index of the item requesting to be made active
 	- keyboard navigation is now partially controlled, you need only pass the `onActiveIndexChange` & `activeIndex` properties if you wish to fully control them.
 - `onOptionSelect`
 	- replaced by `onValue` which returns the selected item value